 The foundation can require the applicant for survivors' or disablement benefits to cede the claims to which he or she is entitled in the event of a claim against liable third parties by him or her, up to the amount of its obligation to provide benefits, insofar as the foundation does not exercise the claims of the insured person, his or her heirs and the other beneficiaries in application of the Swiss Federal BVG legislation.
 The collective foundation is entitled to postpone benefits until such claims are assigned to it.

 Art.
-26 Adjustment of Benefits to Developments in the Consumer Price Index
+26 Adjustment of Benefits according to the Cost of Living